Kevin McCloud

-Kevin McCloud, MBE (born 8 May 1959) is a British designer, writer, and television presenter.
+Kevin McCloud, MBE (born 8 May 1959) is a British designer, writer, and a television presenter.
 He has presented the Channel 4 series Grand Designs since its debut in April 1999.

 Early life

-Born in Bedfordshire, McCloud and his two brothers, Terence and Graham, were raised in a house his parents had built.
-McCloud attended Dunstable Grammar School, which became Manshead comprehensive, and after his A levels, went to work on a farm in Tuscany and study singing at the Conservatory of Music in Florence for a year.
+Born in Bedfordshire, McCloud and his two brothers, Terence and Graham, were raised in Toddington in a house his parents had built.
+McCloud attended Dunstable Grammar School, which became Manshead comprehensive, and after his A levels, went to work on a farm in Tuscany and studied singing at the Conservatory of Music in Florence for a year.
 Although he was offered a three-year course in Italy, he was persuaded to return to take up a place at Corpus Christi College, Cambridge, where he studied languages before changing to philosophy and finally settling on the history of art and architecture.
 He was a member of the Footlights comedy ensemble at Cambridge alongside Stephen Fry and Hugh Laurie, working as a costume and set designer for the troupe.